-The following table sets forth our capitalization as of March 31, 2011:
+The following table sets forth our capitalization as of March 31, 2011 on:

-- on an actual basis; and - on an as adjusted basis to give effect to (i) the sale by us of 6,300,000 common units in this offering and the capital contribution from our general partner to maintain its effective 2 percent general partner interest and (ii) the incurrence of approximately \$97 million of debt under the bridge loan facility and approximately \$125 million of additional debt under our \$250 million revolving credit facility to pay a portion of the purchase price of the Acquisition.
+- · an actual basis; - a pro forma basis to give effect to (i) the sale by us of 7,245,000 common units in May 2011 and the capital contribution of approximately \$6.7 million from our general partner to maintain its effective 2% general partner interest, (ii) the Acquisition, and (iii) the incurrence of \$76.0 million(1) of debt under the bridge loan facility and \$125.0 million of additional debt under our \$250.0 million revolving credit facility we borrowed to pay a portion of the purchase price of the Acquisition; and - (1) The actual amount borrowed was \$61.0 million; however, on a pro forma basis, an additional \$15 million would have been borrowed in order to avoid a negative cash flow. - a pro forma as adjusted basis to reflect the application of \$ million of net proceeds of this offering to repay amounts borrowed under the bridge loan facility and the revolver and term loan portions of our credit facility.